-The ever growing popularity of solar energy is great when it comes to environmental sustainability.
+The ever-growing popularity of solar energy is great when it comes to environmental sustainability.
 Our collective future hangs in the balance now more than ever and it is high time that harnessing renewable energy is realized to the best possible extent.
-Solar energy as a resource can be reliably used to fulfil our power requirements and more and more people have put their faith in it and are now reaping the benefits.
+Solar energy as a resource can be reliably used to fulfill our power requirements and more and more people have put their faith in it and are now reaping the benefits.
 However, the joy of using solar energy is two-fold.
 Not only does it let you manage your energy bills better, it also helps you reduce your carbon footprint.

 Ever since it was discovered that solar energy could be stored and collected, the energy source has seen rapid growth in various parts of the world.
 We might even entertain the possibility that someday, all conventional sources of energy would eventually be replaced with solar and renewable energy.
 In this article today we will try and assess the environmental impact of solar power.
-We will speak about different ways in which solar energy is better for the natural environment as compared to the traditional conventional sources of energy.
-Apart from this we will also discuss some of the costs and negative trade-offs that are associated with potential higher levels of solar energy usage.
+We will speak about different ways in which solar energy is better for the natural environment as compared to traditional conventional sources of energy.
+Apart from this, we will also discuss some of the costs and negative trade-offs that are associated with potentially higher levels of solar energy usage.

-Another aspect that should be carefully considered is that the local ecological balance could also get altered as a result of activities such as exploration, extraction, manufacturing and disposal of manufacturing and settlement processes.
+Another aspect that should be carefully considered is that the local ecological balance could also get altered as a result of activities such as exploration, extraction, manufacturing, and disposal of manufacturing and settlement processes.
 This could lead to significantly high energy footprints.
 Effective evaluation should be undertaken prior to planning procedures for the solar energy grid.
-There might be areas where the damage can be mitigated through careful and dedicated usage of the right inputs, time and effort.
+There might be areas where the damage can be mitigated through careful and dedicated usage of the right inputs, time, and effort.
 However, there might also be other areas where the balance is delicate that once it is disturbed, it can never be restored.

-Along with this there are also factors such as chemical spillages which need to be considered.
+Along with this, there are also factors such as chemical spillages which need to be considered.
 Chemical spillages often result in groundwater contamination that could take years to reverse and this could create major problems for not only the local human population but also the flora and fauna.

 A lot of people have reported on the adverse effects of contamination as a result of the residue and excesses of heavy metals used in solar power installation areas.
-Some heavy metals pose contamination risks to the various biological and ecological balance in open areas.
+Some heavy metals pose contamination risks to the various biological and ecological balances in open areas.

-Metals such as Cadmium Telluride are notorious for causing minor to significant damages to ecological diversity.
+Metals such as Cadmium Telluride are notorious for causing minor to significant damage to ecological diversity.
 It is important to mention, however, that similar contamination occurs on a much larger scale in the case of coal and other industrial power plants which are engaged in manufacturing traditional metals and energy sources.
 According to some estimates, coal plant installations cause up to 300 times more pollution as compared to solar power installations.

 Besides the ones we have already mentioned, solar power installations could also have other social and economic impacts.
-Things such as construction of the facility would result in the creation of jobs of various kinds and this could bring positive change. .
+Things such as the construction of the facility would result in the creation of jobs of various kinds and this could bring positive change.